Chicago-Area Archives and Special Collections

 - Illinois Institute of Technology: Archives

 Administrative records and faculty papers related to the Illinois Institute of Technology, the Institute of Design, the Lewis Institute, and the Armour Institute of Technology.

-- Illinois Regional Archives Depository (IRAD) at Northern Illinois University
+- Illinois Regional Archives Depository (IRAD) at Northeastern Illinois University

 - Lake County Museum: Curt Teich Postcard Archives

 Core collection includes more than 360,000 images, 1898 to 1978, relating to 10,000 towns and cities, primarily in the United States and Canada.
 Additional postcard collections on Fort Sheridan, the Century of Progress, and other subjects.

 - Lake Forest College: Mr. and Mrs. James R. Getz Archives and Special Collections

 Walking tour of African-American sites in Lake Forest, online biographical exhibition on Lake Forest College presidents, and descriptions of country estates of notable Lake Forest residents.

 - Loyola University Chicago: University Archives and Special Collections